vexide/website/src/content/blog/serial-deep-dive.md

 First off, what exactly is this V5 Serial Protocol?
 In short, V5 Serial Protocol is what allows your computer to communicate with your [V5 Brain](https://www.vexrobotics.com/276-4810.html).
 This is what tools like `pros-cli` and VEXcode use to upload programs and view terminal output among other things.
 Despite being named a serial protocol, it can function across both USB serial connections and wireless Bluetooth connections.

 The V5 Brain Serial Protocol is a binary protocol consisting of Command (device-bound; your computer sends a Command packet to the brain) and Response (host-bound; your Brain sends a Response packet to your computer) packets.
 Every Command packet has a corresponding Response packet.
 There are two categories of packets: CDC and CDC2 ([CDC](https://en.wikipedia.org/wiki/USB_communications_device_class) stands for communications device class).
-All Command packets start with the device bound header (`[0xC9, 0x36, 0xB8, 0x47]`) and a one byte ID.
+All Command packets start with the device-bound header (`[0xC9, 0x36, 0xB8, 0x47]`) and a one byte ID.
 Similarly, Response packets start with the host-bound packet header (`[0xAA, 0x55]`) and a one byte ID with the same value of the corresponding Command packet.
 The rest of the contents of Command and Response packets change based on what category of packet it is, but both packets types can optionally have a payload depending on the packet type.
 CDC packets are sometimes called simple packets, and CDC2 packets are sometimes called extended packets.

 ### CDC Packets

 CDC Command packets contain:
-* the device bound packet header,
+* the device-bound packet header,
 * a one byte ID unique to every CDC packet,
 * and finally the payload data.

 Currently all supported CDC command packets do not have any payload data so they just end after the ID.
 One example of a CDC command packet is [`Query1Packet`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/system/type.Query1Packet.html).
 It has an ID of 33, so it would be encoded as `[0xC9, 0x36, 0xB8, 0x47, 0x21]`.

-Host bound CDC packets contain a bit more info.
+Host-bound CDC packets contain a bit more info.
 They contain:
-* the host bound packet header,
+* the host-bound packet header,
 * an ID,
 * a variable width integer that can be stored in 8 or 16 bits (from now on I will refer to this type as a [`VarU16`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/varint/struct.VarU16.html)) storing the size of the payload,
 * and the payload data.

-[`GetSystemVersionReplyPacket`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/system/type.GetSystemVersionReplyPacket.html) is host bound CDC packet.
+[`GetSystemVersionReplyPacket`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/system/type.GetSystemVersionReplyPacket.html) is host-bound CDC packet.
 This diagram shows the structure of the packet with reasonable byte values:

 ![GetSystemVersionReplyPacket structure](/blog/incoming_cdc.png)